Stop reading this. In fact don’t read anything else. Reading these blog posts won’t give you financial motivation. You know what will? Going outside.

 Just for a little while forget about your problems, forget about work, and forget about making more money.
 Dwelling on those things isn’t what’s going to motivate you.
 Dwell on them for too long and they will simply control you.

 Instead, go outside and connect with the rest of the world.
 Laugh and have some fun.
-Take your kids to the park, play a sport, take your spouse out to get an ice cream, take your dog for a walk, and simply give someone you’ve never met before a nice smile.
+Take your kids to the park, go for a picnic, have a bbq, etc. Take your spouse out to get an ice cream, take your dog for a walk, and simply give someone you’ve never met before a nice smile.
 When was the last time you did any of those things?